faxg/wmpc_java_on_azure_day/docs/index.md

 ## PART 2: Cloud Skills Challenge (CSC)
   ![](https://learn.microsoft.com/images/learn_left_icon.png)
-  - To deepen your skills after the sessions, we run a one month Cloud Skills Challenge, where you compete with your colleagues on XP points on a global leaderboard.
+  - To deepen your skills after the sessions, we run a one month Cloud Skills Challenge, where you compete with your colleagues for XP points on a global leaderboard.

-  - This is a gamified, "friendly compete" hands-on self-learning challenge, starting running from **July 15th 09:00 CET** to **August 15th 23:59:59 CET**
+  - This is a gamified, hands-on self-learning challenge
+  - The challenge is running from **July 15th 09:00 CET** to **August 15th 23:59:59 CET**
   - Everything is happening on [Microsoft Learn](https://learn.microsoft.com/) , our global technical learning platform.
 For some labs, there will be sandboxes to run the code, directly from your browser (*)
-  - **IMPORTANT**: Please use your **private/personal** workstation, or an "open" developer desktop where you have admin rights to install CLIs, tools libraries locally, pull dependiencies from the internet (via ``mvm install`` etc.).
+  - **IMPORTANT**: Please use your **private/personal** workstation, or an "open" developer desktop where you have admin rights to install CLIs, tools libraries locally, pull dependiencies from the internet (via ``mvm install`` etc.) and a normal browser with JavaScript and Cookies enabled etc.
   - Currently, using Microsoft Learn is probably not accessible from your coporate workstations due to tight browser/security restrictions.
 We're working on streamlining this experience for future events, but data security and compliance are of course non-negotiatable.
   - You'll also need your personal **Microsoft ID** (and potentially your github.com login)

 Please register and login here: https://aka.ms/UBS/JavaOnAzureChallenge

+If you want more details on how to join the challenge, have a look at [this](./CSC.md) page.